-To pass on, everything that no longer belongs in our lives is a loving and organic thought.
+To pass on everything that no longer belongs in our lives is a loving and organic thought.
 There’s no reason for resources to stand at our place unused if they can create joy and meaningfulness with others.
-Everything we donate goes either to our local second-hand shop, recycling or to family members (if it has sentimental value for them).
+Everything we donate goes either to our local second-hand shop, recycling, or to family members (if it has sentimental value for them).
 We don’t really sell much of it.
-We feel it´s a healthy and a good thing to give most of it to Ålholm church´s second-hand department.
+We feel it´s a healthy and good thing to give most of it to Ålholm church´s second-hand department.
 The money goes to the church’s social work in the parish.
 Thanks for that.
 A huge weight is lifted in passing it all on, both in the inner and outer life.

 Organizing the trap

 I would like to underline I am not an advocate for systematic order in a Pinterest way, where everything has smart solutions and is organized with small life hacks.
 There is a trend for a specific form of order, where t-shirts should be kept folded systematically and lie face up in the drawer so you can see everything and products in the bathroom are organized in color and size.
 It´s about being a custodian of the things you own to be stylish in your home; it is, in the end, obsessive (and a waste of time).

 I actually think that mess is a form of simple living.
 To be able to let things lie because something else is more important than cleaning right now.
 This is for sure, the easy life and the hack.
 If you don’t own so much, only the things which really bring joy and add meaning to your life; if the mess is not chaotic, draining, dirty, or problematic, then this mess can instead be an expression of a life lived well: full of the joy of happening things.
 Then you can clean up while singing one afternoon when there is enough time.

 No, the fact is humility and the immediate clarification of what is needed now and in the future creates space in life for living, where the heart can beat, the eye can see, where reality can move forward, thoughts can be thought, and we can feel whole and present.